Managing Management - Effective JIRA08 Apr 2019

 - Manually reviewing things to keep issues in order - Good luck remembering to do this consistently and not lose your mind!

-Effective JIRA gives you everything your team needs in one place.
-When issues are in a bad state, you don’t have to remember to clean them up, you get notified.
+Effective JIRA gives you everything you and your team needs in one place.
+When issues are in a bad state, you don’t have to remember to clean them up, you get notified and in some cases they clean themselves up!
 How do you get here?
-Rich Filters and Subscriptions to Filters.
+Rich Filters, Subscriptions to Filters, and JIRA Automation.

 Subscriptions to Filters leverages individual filters but don’t worry - you won’t be visting the filter much because the filter is only used to find issues and email you if any are found.
 For example, if an issue is marked as closed but doesn’t have a Fix Version, someone looking at it won’t immediately know what version of the app has the fix.
 To stay ahead of these situations, create filters for issues that aren’t compliant and then add a subscription that notifies you via email.
 You’ll get pinged closer to the time the issues fall into a bad state which makes cleaning them up much easier.